 Panasonic LX100 versus Canon G7 X Mark II

-The Panasonic Lumix DMC-LX100 and the Canon PowerShot G7 X Mark II are two digital cameras that were officially introduced, respectively, in September 2014 and February 2016.
+The Panasonic Lumix DMC-LX100 and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in September 2014 and February 2016.
 Both the LX100 and the G7X Mark II are fixed lens compact cameras that are based on a Four Thirds (LX100) and an one-inch sensor.
 The Panasonic has a resolution of 12.7 megapixel, whereas the Canon provides 20 MP.

-An illustration of the physical size and weight of the Panasonic LX100 and the Canon G7 X Mark II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the LX100 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Panasonic LX100 and the Canon G7 X Mark II are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the LX100 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (15 percent) than the Panasonic LX100.
 Moreover, the G7X Mark II is markedly lighter (19 percent) than the LX100.
 In this context, it is worth noting that neither the LX100 nor the G7X Mark II are weather-sealed.